 Finding and Engaging with LPs

 The best GPs get in touch with LPs early on in the investment process to gauge interest.
-GPs need to know how to find the best LPs for a variety of deals, how to create pitch decks and presentations and how to effectively communicate with potential LPs interested in participating in a deal.
+GPs need to know how to find the best LPs for a variety of deals, how to create pitch decks and presentations, and how to effectively communicate with potential LPs interested in participating in a deal.

-After finding the best deals and securing JV equity, GPs are responsible for securing the best possible terms on a real estate investment to the benefit of all LPs.
+After finding the best deals and securing joint venture equity, GPs are responsible for securing the best possible terms on a real estate investment to the benefit of all LPs.
 LPs may have a variety of preferences and goals, and good GPs can navigate these while achieving solid results for all investors involved.

 Part of a GPs job is to handle property management — though most hire an onsite property manager that reports to the GP firm — all bookkeeping and accounting, including making sure limited partners receive the necessary tax documentation on time, and that cash flow is positive.
 Large GPs often have sophisticated investor portals or platforms that help them in managing the day-to-day operations.